How to Be More Spontaneous

 Take verbal risks

 And even if you can’t think on your feet in that staff meeting or with your partner, and need time to process, that’s fine.
-Two hours later send an email to your supervisor or text your partner about how you feel.
-But do it more spontaneously – don't worry about getting it right, don’t obsessively edit; feeling that edge of risk lets you know your expanding your comfort zone.
+Two hours later. send an email to your supervisor or text your partner about how you feel.
+But do it more spontaneously – don't worry about getting it right, don’t obsessively edit; feeling that edge of risk lets you know you're expanding your comfort zone.

 You still, however, might want to watch out for those $500 shoes and 3 a.m. tattoos…